 Media Devices of Spatiality

-Space as such does not exist independently of the cultural techniques of controlling, visualizing and producing space.
-Studying the history of spatiality in its multiple declinations and articulations is therefore a way to question the medialities of the gaze at the heart of different “spatial revolutions”.
+Space does not exist independently of the cultural techniques used to control, visualize, and produce it.
+Studying the history of spatiality in its multiple declinations and articulations thus becomes a way to interrogate the medialities of the gaze at the heart of different “spatial revolutions”.

-This line of research focuses on the workings of media and media devices, on the way they take root in space and shape it, by bringing together the German philosophical tradition (Kant, Cassirer, Schmitt) and studies that define cinema as the “eye of the twentieth century”.
-If texts, monuments, images, maps and films are clearly agents of the construction of space, then studying their technologies of production and the way they function, the position they assign to the observer and the operations and gestures they require or make possible, becomes crucial to shift the inquiry from the object – the medium – to its functioning: mediation.
+This line of research examines the workings of media and media devices, focusing on how they take root in space and contribute to its formation.
+If texts, monuments, images, maps, and films are clearly agents of the construction of space, then studying their technologies of production and the way they function, the position they assign to the observer, and the operations and gestures they require or make possible, becomes crucial.
+Such an approach shifts the inquiry from the medium as an object to the process of mediation itself.